Environmental protection: Ecosystems approach

-International environmental agreements
+International agreements

 Many of the earth's resources are especially vulnerable because they are influenced by human impacts across different countries.
 As a result of this, many attempts are made by countries to develop agreements that are signed by multiple governments to prevent damage or manage the impacts of human activity on natural resources.
 This can include agreements that impact factors such as climate, oceans, rivers and air pollution.
 These international environmental agreements are sometimes legally binding documents that have legal implications when they are not followed and, at other times, are more agreements in principle or are for use as codes of conduct.
 These agreements have a long history with some multinational agreements being in place from as early as 1910 in Europe, America and Africa.

 Many of the international technical agencies formed after 1945 addressed environmental themes.
 By the late 1960s, a growing environmental movement called for coordinated and institutionalized international cooperation.
 The landmark United Nations Conference on the Human Environment was held in Stockholm in 1972, establishing the concept of a right to a healthy environment.
 It was followed by the creation of the United Nations Environment Programme later that year.
 Some of the most well-known international agreements include the Kyoto Protocol of 1997 and the Paris Agreement of 2015.

 On 8 October 2021, the UN Human Rights Council passed a resolution recognizing access to a healthy and sustainable environment as a universal right.
 In the resolution 48/13, the Council called on States around the world to work together, and with other partners, to implement the newly recognized right.

-On 28 July 2022, the United Nations General Assembly voted to declare the ability to live in “a clean, healthy and sustainable environment” a universal human right.
-UN High Commissioner for Human Rights Michelle Bachelet hailed the decision and called for urgent action to make it a reality for all.
+On 28 July 2022, the United Nations General Assembly voted to declare the ability to live in "a clean, healthy and sustainable environment" a universal human right.